 Without Overdraft Protection:

 Your bill at the restaurant is still $40.
-You run your card but the waiter informs you that the card could not be processed and asks for another form of payment.
+You run your card, but the waiter informs you that the card could not be processed and asks for another form of payment.
 Hopefully, your date is cool about stuff like this.
-Embarrassing perhaps, but definitely much safer and cheaper.
+Embarrassing, perhaps, but definitely much safer and cheaper.

 Many consumers are unaware that every time they overdraw their account, they are going to be hit with an overdraft fee.
-Oddly enough, most people “opt-in” to this type of service not fully understanding what it could mean for them.
-Even if you do understand the basic concept and decided not to opt-in, it is important to note that a banking institution does not need your opt-in permission to charge an overdraft penalty on non-sufficient funds of paper checks or automatic electronic billing payments.
+Oddly enough, most people “opt-in” to this type of service, not fully understanding what it could mean for them.
+Even if you do understand the basic concept and decided not to opt-in, it is important to note that a banking institution does not need your opt-in permission to charge an overdraft penalty on non-sufficient funds for paper checks or automatic electronic billing payments.

 What Can I Do To Avoid Such Fees?

 Understand that overdraft fees are a regular source of income for banks, generating billions in revenue for financial institutions each year.
-Chase Bank and Citibank for example, charge $34 per item.
+Chase Bank and Citibank, for example, charge $34 per item.
 Bank of America and Wells Fargo charge $35 per item.
-Friends, this adds up and it can get away from you quickly.
+Friends, this adds up, and it can get away from you quickly.
 So what can you do to protect yourself from becoming a donor to that fat purse?

 The best way to avoid overdraft fees is to stay on top of your finances.
 Don’t spend more than you have and know how much you have by either diligently balancing your checkbook, using electronic tools that help you track, or simply logging in to online banking to check your balance from time to time.
 In fact, at the credit union that I do business with, I can set up alerts that text me when my funds drop below a certain level.

 The second consideration would be to simply not opt-in to such services in the first place or open accounts that do not allow for overdrafts.
-If you don’t opt-in for overdraft protection, transactions that are attempted but cannot be afforded will simply be declined and the bank cannot charge you a fee (minus the exceptions already mentioned).
-Embarrassing at times perhaps, but much cheaper.
+If you don’t opt-in for overdraft protection, transactions that are attempted but cannot be afforded will simply be declined, and the bank cannot charge you a fee (minus the exceptions already mentioned).
+Embarrassing at times, perhaps, but much cheaper.